Slow Cooker Hungarian Beef Goulash

 What Ingredients Do I Need ?

-Onions and garlic – I’ve used large brown onions.
+- Onions – I used sliced brown onions.

-Brisket chunks are tossed in a seasoned paprika flour mix and browned.
-The lovely pieces of paprika crusted beef cook with the sauce to deliver a wonderful flavour.
-This flavour is much deeper than if you simply added paprika to the passata and stock.
+- Brisket chunks are tossed in a seasoned flour mix and browned.
+This is best done in batches as overcrowding the pan will steam the beef instead of browning.
+The lovely pieces of flour crusted beef cook with the sauce to deliver a wonderful flavour.

-Peppers are added once the meat is soft and tender.
+- Peppers and cider vinegar are added once the meat is soft and tender.
 The peppers keep their shape and texture much better this way.
-If you know you’ll be pushed for time, include the peppers with all the other ingredients at the beginning.
+However, you can include the peppers with all the other ingredients at the beginning.

 Yes, you can!
 But you will need more stock and passata.
 This is because liquid evaporates more in an oven than in a slow cooker.
 For oven cooking use 600ml passata and 250 ml beef stock.